Supplier Code of Conduct

 Workplace Respect

-Any form of disrespect and abuse towards IWGs’ employees is not tolerated.
+Any form of disrespect and abuse towards IWG’s employees is not tolerated.

-IWG expects Suppliers to create a work environment where all individuals have equal opportunities and are treated with dignity and respect.
-IWG encourages Suppliers to seek to create an equally diverse and global workforce, and to expect their employees to embrace norms that support an inclusive culture, workplace, and community.
+IWG expects suppliers to create a work environment where all individuals have equal opportunities and are treated with dignity and respect.
+IWG encourages suppliers to seek to create an equally diverse and global workforce, and to expect their employees to embrace norms that support an inclusive culture, workplace, and community.

 A healthy and safe workplace